Mos6502DIP/Email-Py/README.md

 # Email py

 This is a simple library to make sending emails im python simpler.
 There's not much else to say to use it just follow the example `main.py` file.
+I made this because i felt that it was messy having this at the top of any application that used it.

 ## How to get an email pass key